dshadoff/ProtoHu_revA/README.md

 on both X- and Y-axes).
 The gerbers are included in this repository as well as a small EAGLE library of part footprints.

-If you decide to get these board made, I recommend selecting the ENIG option, which provides a very thin coating of gold plating on all of the exposed metal areas.
+If you decide to get these boards made, I recommend selecting the ENIG option, which provides a very thin coating of gold plating on all of the exposed metal areas.
 This provides a more flat surface for soldering the memory chip, and prevents corrossion to some degree over time.
 ENIG is by no means comparable